dharavathgnanavikas/PIZZA_SALES/README.md

 ## Questions I Wanted To Answer From the Dataset:

-## 1. What is the total revenue from pizza sales?
+## 1. What is the total revenue from pizza sales ?

 --> TOTAL REVENUE
 ```mysql